Treating Adult ADHD

 For some people, the baggage that comes with ADHD is part of the problem.

 "Some of the emotional issues you see have to do with not feeling good about themselves, feeling that they aren't capable and competent, because things they do take more effort and they internalize that," Tzelepis says.
 "The kind of feedback they get from others -- that they're lazy or if they worked harder they'd do better -- they constantly get the message they aren't good enough.''

 Should I Try Psychotherapy?

 Yes.
-Cognitive-behavioral therapy seems especially beneficial for adults with ADHD, mainly to help develop organizational skills.
-And if you have other mental health issues, you definitely need to start talk therapy.
+Cognitive-behavioral therapy, or talk therapy, seems especially helpful for adults with ADHD, mainly to help develop organizational skills.
+And if you have other mental health issues, you should think about trying talk therapy.

 If ADHD seems to be the patient's primary disorder, Tzelepis says she'll help a patient focus on "executive functions" including time management and planning.

 In one case, a young woman who had flunked out of her first year of university after a stellar high school run came to Tzelepis to get on track.
 She had never had a bedtime or much structure to her days, and that was her downfall as a college student.

 "It became clear she did have ADHD and hadn't been diagnosed because she was bright and was able to do well academically," Tzelepis says.
 Aside from getting her a calendar, Tzelepis helped the patient gain more mastery over her reactions and emotions.

 The young woman spent a year at community college and is heading back to the university.

 "What you need is therapy with goals that are specific to the behaviors and symptoms that are problematic.
 If you have difficulty keeping a calendar, how are you going to keep a calendar, what are the barriers?''
 Tzelepis says.
 "It's not, 'how do you feel about keeping this calendar?'"